denispaluca/algofuzz/README.md

 1. Start an Algorand local network with AlgoKit
 `algokit localnet start`

+1. Adjust the environment variables in the `.env` file for your localnet if they differ.

 1. Create a new python virtual environment
 `python -m venv ./.venv`